-For Ethernet cables, select the one that can provide a high-level speed and good quality performance.
+For Ethernet cables, select the one that can provide a high-level speed and good-quality performance.
 You can also use a Flat Ethernet cable as it can fit anywhere.
-But they are not much durable so for heavy usages I never recommend.
+But they are not very durable, so I never recommend them for heavy usage.

 You should avoid using Copper-clad aluminum as they are of inferior quality.
 In addition, aluminum tends to get too hot and produces low power.
 I would strongly recommend using copper cables.

 - What type of cable is available and best for you?